-Can I include my ORCID when submitting a manuscript?
+Can I include my ORCID iD when submitting a manuscript?

-Springer is currently using ORCID in our (major) manuscript submission systems, Editorial Manager and Manuscript Central.
-When submitting your manuscript, you can fetch and add your ORCID.
+Yes, we are using ORCID iDs in our manuscript submission systems, Editorial Manager and Manuscript Central.
+When submitting your manuscript, you can fetch and add your ORCID iD.
 To register a new or existing ORCID number, log in to the editorial system and select 'Edit My Account' or 'Update My Information' from the menu.

 How much does it cost to publish in a Springer journal?

 For the majority of Springer journals, publishing an article is free of charge.

 - If a journal requires page charges, you will find them on the journal's springer.com homepage or in its Instructions for Authors.